JesusGPriego/springboot-crud/README.md

 # Springboot - JPA

-This is a simple project whose main topic is JPA relationships.
+This is a simple project whose main topic is creaitng a kind of real world CRUD.

-JPA allow us to access ddbb via ORM, which let us decide how to select data, being able to choose sql, jpql or OOP thanks to, for example, hibernate.

-This is a simple console application as a showcase of the features that Spring JPA bring us.
+This is a simple web mvc application as a showcase of the features that usually confomrs an api REST.

 ## FYI